microsoft/GSL/docs/headers.md

 ## <a name="H-narrow" />`<narrow>`

-This header contains utility functions and classes for narrowing casts.
-Other than [util](#user-content-H-util) this header requires exceptions being available.
+This header contains utility functions and classes, for narrowing casts, which require exceptions.
+The narrowing-related utilities that don't require exceptions are found inside [util](#user-content-H-util).

 See [GSL.util: Utilities](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#SS-utilities)